 Onions have, almost since prehistoric time, been attributed aphrodisiac properties.
 They are mentioned in many classic Hindu texts on the art of making love, they were the most used aphrodisiac in ancient Greece, and they are frequently included as an ingredient in Roman and Arab recipes.
 During Pharaonic times, celibate Egyptian priests were prohibited to eat onions because of the potential effects.
 Later on, in France, newlyweds were served onion soup in the morning after their wedding night to restore their libido.

 Most people think chocolate is an aphrodisiac as it is a traditional during Valentine’s Day.
 Scientifically it might be true.
 Chocolate contains caffeine, theobramine and pheyethylamine.
-Caffeine and theobramine both acts as stimulant while phenyethylamine is said to be an anti-depressant.
+Caffeine and theobramine both act as a stimulant while phenyethylamine is said to be an anti-depressant.
 These three make a lethal combination which can increase your heart beat and make you slightly giddy.
 Before you think chocolate is the answer to all your loving needs, these substances only exist in small quantities.

 The biggest problem with this stimulating menu will be to decide who gets out of bed to do the dishes.